Friday, October 8, 2010

 Bare bones:

 I remember passing the old arena while it stood, I would have liked to gone inside.
 My dad apparently caught a Jets game back in the 80's sometime.
-Even though the Jets are long gone
+Even though the Jets are long gone people still buy reproduction jerseys and hats in large

 quantity.
-I guess Winnipeg hasn't give
+I guess Winnipeg hasn't given up yet.

 Bring them back!